 Probably the most famous literary orphan, Harry Potter lives, at the beginning of The Philosopher’s Stone, with his horrible uncle and aunt unaware that his parents were two famous wizards killed by the evil Lord Voldemort.
 I’m sure there is no need for me to tell you more about his story.

 Jane Eyre by Charlotte Brontë – Jane Eyre

 The title character of this book by one of the Brontë sisters lives with her maternal uncle’s family, the Reeds, at the beginning of the novel.
 Her parents dyed of typhus, and her uncle was the only one in the family who showed her some kindness.
 But, after his death, she is left alone with four people who are abusive to her, until she is sent to a school for poor and orphaned girls, where she is first a student and then a teacher.
 She is afterwards employed at Thornfield Hall by Mr Rochester.
 Jane Eyre is one of my favourite classics.

 The Lord of The Rings by J.R.R.
 Tolkien – Frodo Baggins

-Frodo is a Hobbit from the Shire who plays a crucial role in the quest to the destroy the One Ring.
+Frodo is a Hobbit from the Shire who plays a crucial role in the quest to destroy the One Ring.
 His parents drowned in a boating accident and he was then adopted by his “uncle” Bilbo, who made him his heir.

 Great Expectations by Charles Dickens – Pip

-The main characters in this novel, Pip, is an orphan who lives with his abusive older sister and her kind husband, Joe Gargery.
+The main character in this novel, Pip, is an orphan who lives with his abusive older sister and her kind husband, Joe Gargery.
 He tells the story in the first person, starting with the moment when he encounters a convict next to his parents’ graves.
 He makes many mistakes, but grows up to be a better person in the end.

 A Song of Ice and Fire by George R.R.
 Martin – Daenerys Targaryen